Regan-Boreland/ApexMMA/README.md

 ![wireframe homepage](assets/images/readme-images/wireframe1.png)
 #### Site structure
 Apex MMA contains three pages which are; home, gallery and contact us.
 The homepage has a small about us section, a what we teach section and a timetable of when these sessions occur.
 The gallery page contains ten images of people participating at the club.
 The contact us page is divided into three sections which are; prices, FAQs and a sign-up form.
+### User stories
+##### First time visitors
+* I want to get information on a mixed martial arts club in my local area.
+* I want the site to be responsive to my device and maintain good accessibility.
+* I want a website that has easy to use navigation but also informs me what page I am looking at.
+* I want to be able to contact the club if I would like any information that isn't on the website.
+##### Returning visitors
+* I want to be able to maintain contact with the club and remain informed about any changes to the club.
 ### Design choices
 #### Colour scheme
 I have selected three colours for the colour scheme which are white, red and black.
 I have selected these colours to ensure the contrast between the text, and background colours and backgrounds images makes the text readable for all users.